Toddlers with developmental delays are missing out on help they need. It can hurt them long term

 “Poorer states are serving a lower percentage of children, so really suggesting that there is a problem there,” Friedman-Krauss said.

-But there is no way to attract more providers without better wages, Ziemba explained.
-Early Intervention providers in Illinois are government contractors, meaning they get no health benefits or paid time off, and they can effectively double their salaries by working in other settings such as hospitals, schools or nursing homes.
+But states need more providers, and there is no way to attract more without better wages, Ziemba said, adding that most Illinois Early Intervention providers get no health benefits or paid time off, and could effectively double their salaries by working in hospitals, schools or nursing homes.

-“People are just done with it, and it has gotten worse even in the last two months,” Ziemba said in late July.
-“I really feel like we’re kind of seeing the implosion of the whole program.”
+“I really feel like we’re kind of seeing the implosion of the whole program,” she said.

-As families lose access to the free or reduced-cost therapies, pressure builds on schools to pick up the slack, but they’re short on special education teachers, too.

-“In the long term, we’re seeing kids fall farther and farther behind,” said Ziemba, who has done this work for nearly 25 years.
+Providers and service coordinators, who connect families with Early Intervention services, are woefully underpaid, according to Darcy Armbruster, a Chicago-area physical therapist who has worked in Early Intervention for 11 years.

+Armbruster said she loves the relationships she builds with families, but passion and job fulfillment don’t pay the bills.

 “She was an entirely different kid a year ago,” Faulkner said.

-“We’ve come a long way,” Sanders said.
-“My goal throughout is just to make her more able to express herself.”

-When Aria was about a year old, Faulkner noticed that words the toddler had been using started to disappear.
-“She began screeching for everything that she wanted rather than asking us for help or gesturing."

-Aria qualified for speech, developmental and occupational therapy, and was diagnosed with autism when Faulkner was finally able to secure an appointment with a developmental pediatrician, two and a half hours away in St. Louis.
-Although Aria started speech therapy promptly, she has been on the waitlist for developmental therapy for more than a year.
+Although Aria was able to start speech therapy promptly, she has been on the waitlist for developmental therapy for more than a year.

 Faulkner was “floored” when she learned about the wait times.